Decoherence of Schr\"odinger cat states in light of wave/particle duality: Photon emissions as diffusion markers

-Owing to the consistent coupling between a classical and a quantum stochastic process accomplished by quantum trajectory theory, we can derive analytical formulas connecting the charge production in the BHD and the trigger rate~\cite{SM}.
-As we have already seen, central to the evolution between the triggers is a diffusion either in the relative amplitude ($\theta=0$) or phase ($\theta=\pi/2$) [or a combination of the two for any other value of $\theta$] between the two components of the cat state~\eqref{eq:incat}, encapsulated in the null-measurement (no trigger ``click'') record \begin{widetext}
+Owing to the consistent coupling between a classical and a quantum stochastic process accomplished by quantum trajectory theory~\cite{Carmichael1993QTI, Carmichael1999,Gambetta2008, Qubit2013,Qubit2018, Minev2019}, we can derive semi-analytical formulas connecting the charge production in the BHD and the trigger rate (see App.~\ref{App:B1} for further details).
+As we have already seen, central to the evolution between the triggers is a diffusion process either in the relative amplitude ($\theta=0$) or phase ($\theta=\pi/2$) [or a combination of the two for any other value of $\theta$] between the two components of the cat state~\eqref{eq:incat}, encapsulated in the null-measurement record, i.e. with no registered APD trigger ``click'':

-\end{widetext} At $t=0$, there is no net charge released from the detector ($Q_{\theta}=0$), whence we recover the un-normalized version of~\eqref{eq:incat}.
-At $\theta=\pi/2$, the exponents in~\eqref{eq:psiNULL} are purely imaginary, and the two components acquire a phase difference conditioned on the charge production at the BHD.
+For $r=0$ we recover the {\it ansatz} in Eqs.
+(22-23) of~\cite{CarmichaelSG1994} for balanced mode-matched homodyne detection, while at $t=0$, there is no net charge released from the detector ($Q_{\theta}=0$), whence we arrive at the un-normalized version of the initial state~\eqref{eq:incat}.
+For $r\to 1$, diffusion does not participate in the conditioning and we reach Eq.~\eqref{eq:psiDP} as direct detection is performed in the one arm left of the correlator~\footnote{The common pre-factor omitted between the two components must be reinstated to interpret \unexpanded{$\langle \overline{\psi}_{\rm REC,\, NULL}(t)|\overline{\psi}_{\rm REC,\, NULL}(t)\rangle$} as a record probability density.}.

+The central difference between the coefficient ratio of the decaying coherent states in Eqs.~\eqref{eq:psiDP} and~\eqref{eq:psiNULL} lies on the presence of a complex-argument exponential involving the cumulative charge in the place of unity in Eq.~\eqref{eq:psiDP} for $n=0$.
+This instance highlights a diffusion process with an inherent stochasticity instead of the deterministic evolution characterizing a null-measurement record in direct photodetection.
+For $\theta=0$ the two exponents remain real throughout the evolution.
+During a single realization, $Q_{\theta}$ is rapidly directed to either side of a $\Lambda$-shaped potential, which means that one component of the superposition wins over the other and creates the imbalance we met in Sec.~\ref{sec:condintf} (see App.~\ref{App:A2}).
+On the other hand, for $\theta=\pi/2$, the exponents in~\eqref{eq:psiNULL} are purely imaginary, and the two components acquire a phase difference conditioned on the charge production at the BHD; their relative weight equals unity and is not affected by the phase diffusion.

 We focus on higher-amplitude cat states, such as those generated via conditional qubit-photon logic in circuit QED~\cite{Vlastakis2013, Girvin2019}, to produce a large number of closely-spaced photon triggers.
 We operate the correlator with $r\ll 1$ to approach a pure balanced homodyne detection, yet satisfying $rA^2 \gg 1$.
 The waiting-time distribution~\cite{Carmichael1989, CarmichaelKim2000, Brandes2008} for the first photon trigger, a characteristic particle-type attribute, is approximated by the analytical expression